pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Carousal vertical view.md

 <p>&nbsp;</p>

-**In Carousel vertical view, 3 product tiles are present.
+**In Carousel vertical view, 3 product tiles are present.**

+Link to the Non Minified code: https://github.com/pierian-co/Adobe-Target-Reusable-Experience-Templates/blob/main/Non%20Minified/Carousal%20vertical%20view.js

-Following properties of the carousel can be customized as per individual requirements**
+Following properties of the carousel can be customized as per individual requirements

 <p>&nbsp;</p>